russellf9/f9-ionic-webrtc/README.md

 To solve the puzzle the numbers in each row, and in each column, and the diagonals, all add up to the same number, this number is known as the 'magic number'.

 ## Project Objectives

 The primary objective is to release a hybrid mobile app on iTunes.

-Other objectives include learning new technical skills and creating a `seed` project for making further apps.
+Other objectives include learning new technical skills and creating a _seed_ project for making further apps.

-## Technical Specifications.
+## Technical Specifications

 The app is written in HTML5, CSS3 and JavaScript.